AwaizMd/Notes/javascript-notes.md

 asyncCall()
 ```
-One of the advantages of promises is that they are a much cleaner syntax.
+One of the advantages of async await is that they are a much cleaner syntax.
 Before we had promises, we could easily get stuck in callback hell 🌋

 ## Advanced JavaScript Concepts to Know